lminsl/lminsl.github.io/content/olympiad/_index.md

 <details>
 <summary>Comment</summary>
-I deeply regret not sending this problem to the IMO.
+I regret not sending this problem to the IMO.
 Nontraditional yet nontrivial, this problem also has connections with abstract algebra, which makes it more intriguing.
 </details>